ssuryanarayanan/Qi-Docs/docs/Searching.rst

 --------------     ----------------------------------------
 “temp*”            stream1 and stream3 returned.
 “calc*”            Only stream3 returned.
-“DeviceAc*”        All three streams returned.
+“DeviceA*”         All three streams returned.
 “humidity*”        No streams returned.
 ==============     ========================================